Edmund Phelps: Research in 1960s and 1970s

 After receiving his Ph.D., Phelps went to work as an economist for the RAND Corporation.
 However, feeling he could not pursue macroeconomics at RAND (which focused on defense work), Phelps decided to return to the academic world.
 In 1960, he took a research position at the Cowles Foundation while he was also teaching at Yale.
 At the Cowles Foundation, his research focused mainly on neoclassical growth theory, following the seminal work of Robert Solow.
 As part of his research, in 1961 Phelps published a famous paper on the Golden Rule savings rate, one of his major contributions to economic science.
 He also wrote papers dealing with other areas of economic theory, such as monetary economics or Ricardian equivalence and its relation to optimal growth.

 His position at Cowles gave Phelps the chance to interact with Arthur Okun and other notables in the field.
-He was able to collaborate with other top economists working on growth theory, including David Cass and fellow Nobelist Tjalling Koopmans.
-During the 1962–63 academic year, Phelps visited MIT, where he was in contact with future Nobel Prize winners Paul Samuelson, Robert Solow and Franco Modigliani.
+He was able to collaborate with other top economists working on growth theory, including David Cass and fellow future Nobel prize laureates Tjalling Koopmans.
+During the 1962–63 academic year, Phelps visited MIT, where he was in contact with future Nobel Prize winners Paul Samuelson, Robert Solow, and Franco Modigliani.